cozy/cozy-stack/docs/cli/cozy-stack_serve.md

 It will accept HTTP requests on localhost:8080 by default.
 Use the --port and --host flags to change the listening option.

+The SIGINT signal will trigger a graceful stop of cozy-stack: it will wait that current HTTP requests and jobs are finished (in a limit of 2 minutes) before exiting.

 If you are the developer of a client-side app, you can use --appdir to mount a directory as the application with the 'app' slug.